Transport-for-the-North/caf.van/docs/source/inputs.rst

 `NOMIS <https://www.nomisweb.co.uk/datasets/newbres6pub>`__ and contains the number of employees for different industrial sectors at LSOA (Scottish data zone) level, at time of writing the data is provided up to 2019.
-The LGV model requires the data to be extracted for all LSOAs (England and Wales) and data zones (Scotland) at the model year, all broad industrial groups and all employees should be included in the output.
+The van model requires the data to be extracted for all LSOAs (England and Wales) and data zones (Scotland) at the model year, all broad industrial groups and all employees should be included in the output.